 Ref Key questions Assessment 38.
 Has the viability of the local plan policies update been suitably tested and does this testing cover all requirements including in respect of any required standards, affordable housing provision and transport and other infrastructure needs and if relevant the implications of CIL?
-Score: +1 Reason for score: The requirements of the plan have been suitably tested in accordance with national policy and this has covered any required standards that are relevant to viability.
-However, although testing has been carried out, the final report is still in production at the time of writing and will be published when finalised.
-Implications of taking no further action: Not publishing the Viability Assessment will fail to provide the level of evidence required to demonstrate that the relevant paragraphs of the NPPF have been complied with.
-Mitigation/action required to move scale to right: Publication of final Viability Assessment Reviewer comments: None 39.
+Score: +2 Reason for score: The requirements of the plan have been suitably tested in accordance with national policy and this has covered any required standards that are relevant to viability.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None

+Ref Key questions Assessment 39.
 Does the local plan policies update reflect the conclusions and recommendations of your viability evidence?
 Is it clear the viability and delivery of development will not be put at risk by the requirements in the local plan policies update?
 Score: +2 Reason for score: The requirements of the Local Plan including the Partial Update have been assessed within the Viability Assessment, which demonstrates that development in overall terms will not be put at risk as a result of the plan requirements.
-The Viability Assessment report is being finalised and will be published shortly.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 40.
 Does the monitoring framework clearly set out what matters will be monitored, and the indicators used?
 Are these measurable and can the data be readily secured/captured?
 Score: +2 Reason for score: The monitoring framework clearly sets out what will be monitored.
 These are measurable and the data are readily available.
 The indicators are broadly continuations of indicators that are already monitored for the adopted Local Plan.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 41.
 Does the local plan policies update and monitoring framework identify a clear framework for plan review?
 Where triggers for plan review and/or update are identified are they justified and proportionate?
 Score: +1 Reason for score: Section 11, and paragraphs 11.1.3 and 11.1.4 in particular, provide general commentary on how monitoring will be taken into account in deciding whether the plan should be reviewed or updated.
 There are no set triggers that will automatically lead to a review/update, rather this will be a decision to be made on all the evidence.
 Implications of taking no further action: It could be argued that more certainty could be provided on when a plan review is required, but this is not considered to be the appropriate approach.
 Mitigation/action required to move scale to right: Provide defined triggers for review, but as above this is not considered the appropriate approach.
 Reviewer comments: None

-Table 3.7: Local Plan Soundness and Quality Assessment - Plan effectiveness (and associated policy clarity)
+Table 4.7: Local Plan Soundness and Quality Assessment - Plan effectiveness (and associated policy clarity)